Robert Booth (judge): Personal life

 Booth married firstly Mary Potts, daughter of Spencer Potts of Chalgrave, Bedfordshire, who died in 1660 giving birth to their only son Benjamin, who died in 1663.
-He remarried Susanna Oxenden, daughter of Sir Henry Oxenden, 1st Baronet of Deane in Kent and his second wife Elizabeth Meredith of Leeds Abbey.
+He next married Susanna Oxenden, daughter of Sir Henry Oxenden, 1st Baronet of Deane in Kent and his second wife Elizabeth Meredith of Leeds Abbey.
 Susanna died in 1669: they had four daughters.
 Of their daughters Ann married her distant cousin the Right Reverend Robert Booth, Dean of Bristol, and was the mother of the celebrated actor Barton Booth.
 Her sister Susannah married Sir John Feilding, a grandson of the Earl of Desmond, and secretary to the Governor of Jamaica, and had issue.
 Another daughter Elizabeth married John Braithwaite.

-His principal residence was at Oxmantown, on present-day Church Street, adjacent to the King's Inns: it was rated for the hearth tax on ten hearths, making it one of the largest houses in the city.
-In 1664 he petitioned for a right of way through the Inns garden: " that he might come a nearer way, privately into the house".
-Belvedere, his house at Drumcondra, Dublin, is now St. Patrick's College, Drumcondra.
+His principal residence was at Oxmantown, on present-day Church Street, adjacent to the King's Inns: it was rated for the hearth tax on ten hearths, making it one of the largest dwelling houses in the city.
+In 1664 he petitioned for a right of way through the Inns garden: "that he might come a nearer way, privately into the house".

+Belvidere, his house at Drumcondra, Dublin, is now St. Patrick's College, Drumcondra.

 The Gore-Booth baronets of Lissadell are related to but not direct descendants of the judge.